TD-Addon/StandardsValidator/WARNINGS.md

 ## Cell is missing a path grid
 This interior cell does not have a path grid.
 Given that players can Command or Summon other actors into any cell, this is only correct if the entire cell is underwater or especially small.

+## Scale check
+Items the player can pick up should not be resized in the CS as picking them up resets their size.